-Caddo, East Baton Rouge, Jefferson and Orleans are the parishes most frequently identified as the trafficking locations for both adult and juvenile victims.
-However, the trafficking location was not reported on 32 adult victims and 50 minor victims, which places some limitations on this data.
+East Baton Rouge and Orleans are the parishes most frequently identified as the trafficking locations for both adult and juvenile victims.
+Caddo, Rapides, Plaquemines, and Ouachita parishes are additionally identified most frequently as the trafficking locations for juvenile victims.
+Out of State is additionally identified most frequently as the trafficking location for adult victims.
+Plaquemines and Rapides have seen increases in numbers of human trafficking victims over the past year.
+However, the trafficking location was not reported on a number of victims, which places some limitations on this data.